SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : Design'
+name: 'Answer 3 : The Blue Lotus'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|723|Design
+title: quiz|851|The Blue Lotus
 labels: ''
 assignees: ''